The Trinity River has been a flood threat to Fort Worth ever since the town expanded from the fort on the bluff down onto lower ground.

 By early July 5 water was receding on the North Side.
 The people who lived in tents in the river bottom returned to survey the damage.
 Clip is from the July 6 Gazette.

 The Gazette interviewed some longtime residents, some of whom said the flood water of 1866 had risen higher than the flood water of 1889.
-The Gazette pointed out that Fort Worth had been a much smaller town in 1866.
+The Gazette pointed out that Fort Worth had been confined to a much smaller area in 1866.
 Floods also occurred in 1877, 1882, and 1884.
 Clip is from the July 4 Gazette.

-On July 5 the Gazette reported flooding of the farms of banker Khleber Miller Van Zandt, who owned a farm where Trinity Park is today, and “Capt.
-Evans.”
-That is probably Captain Sam Evans, who had a homestead a mile and a half west of the courthouse.
+On July 5 the Gazette reported flooding of the farms of banker and civic leader Khleber Miller Van Zandt, who owned land where Trinity Park is today, and Captain Sam Evans, who had a large homestead a mile and a half west of the courthouse and just north of White Settlement Road.

 The Gazette of July 4 reported on the effect of the rain on local farmers.